-There are more than 80 chapters throughout the world.
-The national office is located at the Association of Schools of Public Health in Washington, D.C.
-Any questions concerning Delta Omega can be sent to the Executive Secretary, Allison Foster at firstname.lastname@example.org or visit the Delta Omega web page at www.deltaomega.org.
-For information about the Mu Chapter at the Arnold School of Public Health, contact the Office of Graduate Student Services at 803-777-5031 or email@example.com.
+There are more than 100 chapters throughout the world.
+The national office is located at the Association of Schools an Programs of Public Health in Washington, D.C.
+Any questions concerning Delta Omega can be sent to email@example.com or visit the Delta Omega web page at www.deltaomega.org.
+For information about the Mu Chapter at the Arnold School of Public Health, contact the Office of Graduate Student Services at 803-777-5031 or firstname.lastname@example.org.

 The constitution and by-laws were adopted in 1927 and have been amended occasionally since then.
 The National Council, composed of elected officers and representatives of each chapter, meets annually.
 The annual meeting includes a scientific, and a business program.
 It is usually held in conjunction with the annual meeting of the American Public Health Association.

 Each chapter conducts the principle Delta Omega activities.
 The chapters elect new members each year from three groups: students who are candidates for a graduate degree in public health, faculty members at the school of public health, and alumni actively engaged in public health work.

 Election from all three groups is based on outstanding performance: scholarship in

 students, teaching and research in faculty, and outstanding work in the practice of

 public health in alumni.